 Natasha Bynoe is a Ph.D. candidate at the University of the West Indies - Cave Hill Campus and is the CEO of the African Diaspora Institute of Cultural Exchange and Historical Research.
 Currently, she is an Adjunct Lecturer at the University of The Gambia.
 She teaches undergraduate and post-graduate courses in Diaspora Studies, American History and Slavery in the Americas, and Indigenous Slavery in West and Central Africa.

-She graduated from the University of the West Indies, Cave Hill Campus in Barbados.
+Currently a doctoral student at the University of the West Indies, Cave Hill Campus in Barbados.
 She has written several articles for news agencies and journals.

 Mr. Brathwaite is an Analytical Chemist, Environmental Professional and Certified Project Manager with over 25 years of experience.
 He has successfully completed a variety of complex and challenging assignments and has provided corporate advisory services to government, private sector and international donor clients.

 He has completed projects that include petrochemical and industrial process operations, hotel and resort development, infrastructure planning (water, sewerage, roads, airports and ports), solid waste management, agriculture and tourism sector studies, quarrying and land development.